edward-r/ai-lab/apps/prompt-maker-cli/docs/tutorial.md

 ### Generator recipe pack (copy/paste tests)

-Use these commands verbatim to smoke-test the generator or to demo it for teammates:
+Use these commands verbatim to smoke-test the generator or to demo it for teammates.
+Prefer Gemini?
+Swap any `--model gpt-4o-mini` flag for `--model gemini-1.5-flash` (or your preferred Gemini SKU) and ensure `GEMINI_API_KEY` is set.

 1. **Cover letter coach**